The following discussion will cover popular Hyperledger project tutorials that will enable you to understand their core infrastructures.

 However, only 7 projects are active at present.
 If you want to learn about these, you’d have to use the Hyperledger tutorial.
 Let’s check out the fundamentals of this platform in this Hyperledger tutorial guide.

 Why Did the Linux Foundation Create This Project?

 You must be wondering why did Linux foundation really come up with the concept; what was the need?
 Well, blockchain technology did come in 2008 from Bitcoin.
 However, it didn’t gain any traction until later.

 Even though it was only a cryptocurrency-based technology back then, soon, many were more than interested in the underlying technology – blockchain.

-However, there wasn’t any workable integration of the technology into any exiting solution so far.
+However, there wasn’t any workable integration of the technology into any existing solution so far.
 Thus, enterprises started to wonder how they could achieve faster innovation.

 So, they started to work together and started to work on projects, and this way, they could save a lot of time and come up with a workable solution much faster.

-In the Hyperledger developer tutorial, you’ll know how Linux foundation took the step and formed the project with other companies to streamline blockchain’s popularity and change the world.
-Thus, the companies started to develop solutions that other businesses could use and accept the model for business.
+In the Hyperledger developer tutorial, you’ll know how the Linux foundation took the step and formed the project with other companies to streamline blockchain’s popularity and change the world.
+Thus, the companies started to implement blockchain solutions that other businesses could use and accept the model for business.

 And why wouldn’t they?
 Blockchain did come with lots of benefits compared to old centralized models.
 A decentralized standard would mean that there would be no discrepancies or misuse of power.
 More so, everything would be transparent.